 Saturn was the most distant of the five planets known to the ancients.
 In 1610, Italian astronomer Galileo Galilei was the first to gaze at Saturn through a telescope.
 To his surprise, he saw a pair of objects on either side of the planet.
 He sketched them as separate spheres, thinking that Saturn was triple-bodied.
 Continuing his observations over the next few years, Galileo drew the lateral bodies as arms or handles attached to Saturn.
 In 1659, Dutch astronomer Christiaan Huygens, using a more powerful telescope than Galileo's, proposed that Saturn was surrounded by a thin, flat ring.
-In 1675, Italian-born astronomer Jean-Dominique Cassini discovered a division between what are now called the A and B rings.
-It is now known that the gravitational influence of Saturn's moon Mimas is responsible for the Cassini Division, which is 4,800 km (3,000 miles) wide.
+In 1675, Italian-born astronomer Jean-Dominique Cassini discovered a "division" between what are now called the A and B rings.
+It is now known that the gravitational influence of Saturn's moon Mimas is responsible for the Cassini Division, which is 4,800 kilometers (3,000 miles) wide.

-Saturn's largest moon, Titan, is a bit bigger than the planet Mercury.
+Saturn's largest satellite, Titan, is a bit bigger than the planet Mercury.
 (Titan is the second-largest moon in the solar system; only Jupiter's moon Ganymede is bigger.)
 Titan is shrouded in a thick, nitrogen-rich atmosphere that might be similar to what Earth's was like long ago.
 Further study of this moon promises to reveal much about planetary formation and, perhaps, about the early days of Earth.
-Saturn also has many smaller icy satellites.
+Saturn also has many smaller "icy" satellites.
 From Enceladus, which shows evidence of recent (and ongoing) surface changes, to Iapetus, with one hemisphere darker than asphalt and the other as bright as snow, each of Saturn's satellites is unique.